cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 > The initial crypto punks distribution was free to claim punks.
 > This made it so that a few early non-fungible token (NFT) fans had all the fun and have made millions.
 > Now people are more aware of non-fungible tokens (NFTs).
-> We want to give everyone on Binance Smart Chain a chance to be a part.
+> We want to give everyone on Binance Smart Chain (BSC) a chance to be a part.
 >
 > To buy a Crypto Punk costs $42,000 and to buy a Binance Punk costs $300.
 Punks for the people.
 >